 Three months earlier, the group released its debut EP, a record -- like the singles that preceded it and most of the album that followed -- made up of other people's songs.
-Their very first single, released in June 1963, was a Chuck Berry cover, "Come On"; the four-song EP also included one, "Bye Bye Johnny."
-The album, too, included a Berry song, "Carol."
+Their very first single, released in June 1963, was a Chuck Berry cover, "Come On"; the four-song EP also included a Berry song, "Bye Bye Johnny."
+The album, too, included a Berry cover, "Carol."

 Songs by Bo Diddley, Willie Dixon, Slim Harpo and Jimmy Reed rest alongside the Motown hit "Can I Get a Witness" (with which Marvin Gaye hit the Top 25 at the end of 1963) and even a couple of originals, one of which, "Little by Little" was co-credited to Phil Spector and the Stones pseudonym Nanker Phelge.
 And Mick Jagger and Keith Richards received their first songwriting credit on "Tell Me," one of the album's highlights, along with "I Just Want to Make Love to You."
 Through it all there's a ragged consistency that honors both their blues heroes and their own stage-trained toughness.